Everyone at Tufts is part of Tisch College

 We support every Tufts student in maximizing his or her positive impact with communities on and off campus.
-Through advocacy, research, service, and other opportunities, we look forward to partnering with you to identify engaging courses and activities that match your interests.
+Through our student programs and partnerships, research, service, and other opportunities, we look forward to partnering with you to identify engaging courses and activities that match your interests.

 Read Your Summer Book

-All incoming students will receive Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do, by Claude M. Steele.
+All incoming students will receive The Other Wes Moore: One Name, Two Fates, by Wes Moore.
 Conversations about the reading will help you connect with new people when you come to campus.

 Apply to be a Tisch Scholar